 biomarkers such as cyclooxygenase-2 (COX-2) and vascular endothelial growth

 factor.
-Fourth, the spice has been shown to downregulate the expression of
+4) Curcumin has been shown to downregulate the expression of

 various NF-κB-regulated proinflammatory adipocytokines including chemokines